 If your dog is consistently eating wood or other debris, this can definitely cause issues ranging from small to severe.
-Some common issues include tooth problems that may cause your pup to need a root canal, or other digestive issues depending on what it is that they actually ingest.
+Some common issues include tooth problems that may cause your pup to need a root canal or other digestive issues depending on what it is that they actually ingest.
 Alternatives you can provide your pup include teething toys for puppies or tougher toys for grown adult dogs.

 Why Dogs Chew Things

-While we can’t eliminate the need to chew in our pups, we can understand the reasons behind the desire, and try to provide them with safe chewing options!
+While we can’t eliminate the need to chew in our pups, we can understand the reasons behind the desire and try to provide them with safe chewing options.

 Reasons Your Dog May Be Chewing Wood

-There are several reasons as to why your pup might be resorting to chewing sticks and wood in your yard.
+There are several reasons why your pup might be resorting to chewing sticks and wood in your yard.
 This instinctual behavior can be enhanced by other conditions, so it’s important to educate yourself on the issues behind canine chewing.
 Ranging from teeth pain to boredom, here are a few of the most common reasons below:

 - Tooth pain: This is an especially common reason in young puppies and growing dogs.
 Just like children, puppies will experience pain with growing teeth.
-The shifting and growing of their teeth can cause major discomfort, where chewing on objects can help to alleviate this pain.
+The shifting and growing of their teeth can cause major discomfort, whereas chewing on objects can help to alleviate this pain.
 It provides the same relief for them as a cold teething ring does to a teething toddler.

 - Boredom: Boredom can cause our dogs to engage in destructive behavior.
 When your pup is overcome with boredom, he may look for something to occupy his time.
-Chewing on a stick might be the perfect solution to that problem, no matter how risky it is!
+Chewing on a stick might be the perfect solution to that problem, no matter how risky it is.

 - Separation anxiety: A lot like boredom, separation anxiety will lead a dog to participate in destructive behavior.
 A stressed pup may feel the need to chew, and the chewing and eating of wood may act as their outlet for stress.